HOP-Ubiquitous/Documentation/docs/source/quick.rst

 What is a Smart Spot?
 #####################
 Smart Spot is a connected device that has the ability to create an area of interaction with citizens and visitors.
-These devices send a URL (Web page link to open it in any browser such as smart phone Internet browser) to allow users to connect to online content and discover websites from physical locations.
-In addition, Smart Spot can optionally captures data regarding energy consumption, noise level and crowd-monitoring (people counting based on WiFi detection); thereby, Smart Spot allows to monitor, define metrics and estimate the confort level in a city area.
+These devices send a URL (website link to open it in any browser such as smartphone Internet browser) to allow users to connect to online contents and discover websites from physical locations.
+In addition, Smart Spot can optionally capture data regarding energy consumption, noise level and crowd-monitoring (people counting based on WiFi detection); thereby, Smart Spot allows to monitor, define metrics and estimate the comfort level in a city area.

-Smart Spot contextualizes the information of each Point of Interest sending notifications by proximity to mobile phones through Bluetooth Low Energy in a range of 1 to 80 meters, without requiring to install any native App over Android OS or iOS, since it is directly supported by the Operating Systems via Physical Web and iBeacon technologies.
+Smart Spot contextualizes the information of each Point of Interest sending notifications by proximity to mobile phones through Bluetooth Low Energy in a range of 1 to 80 meters, without requiring to installing any native App over Android OS or iOS, since it is directly supported by the Operating Systems via Physical Web and iBeacon technologies.

 Smart Spot Features